mjrohde/DataAnalysisYoutube/README.md

 # Code Description

 #### Coherence Scores
-The coherence scores for all four models have been computed, and the results are shown below.
+The coherence scores for all four models have been computed.
-As shown in the Runtine Example, the user will have the option to run the program and compute the scores.
+As shown in the Runtime Example section above, the user can opt to perform the same calculation.
-However, this is exhaustive.
-With the current range that is computed each time now, it takes hours for the program to finish and determine the optimal number of topics.
-If it is needed to run, I would recommend to change the range in the topic_coherence.py and coherence.py, or change the number of steps to reduce the processing time.
+If this is unwanted, take a look at the results below.

 ##### LSA
 LSA with BoW